gitenter/gitenter/capsid/doc/rest-notes.md

 	+ Microsoft’s Anti-XSS
 	+ OWASP’s AntiSammy
 + Restrict the message size to the exact length of the field.
-+ Services should only display generic error messages.
++ Services should only display generic error messages in HTTP response.
 + Log suspicious activity.
 + Monitor usage of the API
 	+ Identify activities that fall out of the normal usage pattern.